daixque/cameleon/README.md

 ## Getting started
-First, create a new Cameleon project using 'cameleon new' command.
+Create a new Cameleon project using 'cameleon new' command.

     $ cameleon new your_project_name

-Move into the directory you've created now, and start cameleon server.
+Move to the directory and start cameleon server.

     $ cd your_project_name
     $ cameleon server